UnderDev/goEatAPI/README.md

 The API also serves a single page application(SPA) written in [AngularJS](https://angularjs.org/), which uses the various endpoints that were designed around it.
 The goEatAPI uses the [Google Places](https://developers.google.com/places/) and [Google Maps](https://developers.google.com/maps/) APIs for retrieving a list of nearby dining locations and directions to them, respectively.
 Interactions with Google Maps services are provided by the [Go Client for Google Maps Services](https://github.com/googlemaps/google-maps-services-go) library.
-User's can sign up/in using their Facebook account if they want to keep track of favorites, or just blacklist that place down the street who don't know what "medium-rare" means.
+User's can sign up/in using their Facebook account if they want to keep track of favorites, or just blacklist that place down the street that doesn't know what "medium-rare" means.

 ![Architecture Diagram](https://cloud.githubusercontent.com/assets/10116669/20705788/4dbd198a-b61c-11e6-968b-e94ca1451d97.png)